City of Chicago Landmarks Commission Honors Chicago’s Best Preservation Projects of 2018

 The former Graeme Stewart Public School, 4525 N. Kenmore Avenue (Chicago 7 2014)

 Recipient: Morningside Equities Group

-The former Graeme Stewart Public School Building, designed by noted architect Dwight Perkins, was built in 1906 with a compatible addition added to the south in 1940.
+The former Graeme Stewart Public School Building, designed by noted architect Dwight Perkins, was built in 1906 with a compatible addition to the south added in 1940.
 The building exhibits a wide horizontal composition that is characteristic of the Prairie School movement with Renaissance Revival stylistic details.
 The developer transformed the decommissioned CPS building into residential units, including amenities such as roof decks, balconies, and terraces.
 Work to rejuvenate the building included a new roof, masonry cleaning and repair, and a fully restored cornice.
 New compatible windows and doors were inserted on primary and secondary elevations to accommodate new rental units and provide accessibility.
 Portions of the rear of the building were converted into parking.
-This project serves as an excellent example of how civic architecture can be reused in a community.
+This project serves as an excellent example of how civic building and architecture can be reused in a community.
 Stewart School and other closed Chicago Public School buildings were Chicago 7 Most Endangered in 2014

 First Baptist Congregational Church, 1613 W. Washington Street